 Supported by John Wiley and Sons, Ltd., the publisher of “Orthodontics and Craniofacial Research”

-The Orthodontic & Craniofacial Clinical and Translational Research Award will be presented to a young investigator for outstanding clinical and/or translational research as demonstrated by their abstract, supplemental information and research poster presentation at the 2019 IADR General Annual Session & Exhibition in Vancouver, British Columbia, Canada.
+The Orthodontic & Craniofacial Clinical and Translational Research Award will be presented to a young investigator for outstanding clinical and/or translational research as demonstrated by their abstract, supplemental information and research poster presentation at the 2021 IADR/AADR/CADR General Session & Exhibition in Boston, Massachusetts

-This new Clinical and Translational Research Award will be presented by the IADR Craniofacial Biology Research Group in Vancouver, British Columbia.
+This new Clinical and Translational Research Award will be presented by the IADR Craniofacial Biology Research Group in Boston, USA.
 The award competition is open to residents in a Certificate and/or MS-degree program, PhD candidates, and post-doctoral fellows.

 To be eligible for the award, applicants must:

-- Submit their abstract online to the IADR General Session in Vancouver through the IADR abstract submission portal to any special interest group by the deadline (January 14, 2019*),
+- Submit their abstract online to the IADR General Session in Boston, USA through the IADR abstract submission portal to any special interest group by the deadline (January 17, 2022*),

-- Must be a current member of both the IADR and Craniofacial Biology Research Group at the time of submission.**
+- Must be a current member of both the IADR and Craniofacial Biology Research Group.**

 *The IADR reserves the right to extend the abstract submission period.
 If an extension is issued for abstract submissions, the Craniofacial Biology group will use the new submission deadline.

 **All IADR members have the opportunity to join more than one special interest group.
-To be eligible for this award program, the applicant must be a member of the Craniofacial Biology Group as of February 11th, 2019.
+To be eligible for this award program, the applicant must be a member of the Craniofacial Biology Group by the time of the application.
 Individuals interested in this award program who are not members of the Craniofacial Biology Group yet are invited to become a member of the Craniofacial Biology Group.
 Remember that all IADR student member must join at least one Group/Network and may join up to a total of three Groups/Networks at no charge.

 Check us out at https://www.iadr.org/IADR/Join-Renew/Groups-and-Networks/Craniofacial-Biology-Research

 Five finalists will be chosen from among the applicant pool based on the contents of their abstract and supplemental information.
 The finalists will be selected by a selection panel comprised of the executive officers and directors of the IADR Craniofacial Biology Research group.
-Finalists will present their research and complete for the award in a poster format on first day of the IADR Vancouver meeting (the morning of June 19th, 2019).
+Finalists will present their research and compete for the award in a poster format on first day of the IADR General Session.

 The winner will be awarded $700 USD and a certificate of award.